Edit and Markup Images

 Crop and Rotate

-Tapping crop-rotate takes you to the crop-and-rotate screen.
-Use the slider at the bottom of the screen to rotate the photo by an arbitrary angle, from 180° anticlockwise to 180° clockwise.
+Use the slider at the bottom of the screen to rotate the image by an arbitrary angle, from 180° anticlockwise to 180° clockwise.
 Or tap any of the five buttons below the slider to select specific angles.

 Note

-If required, you can also crop your photo.
+If required, you can also crop your image.

-Press Done or Cancel at the top right to keep or discard your changes.
+Press Done or Cancel at the top right to save or discard your changes.

 Share

-Tap trash to discard this photo and return to the Event Details screen (see Maintain Event Details).
-This is different from tapping the < Event Details button at the top left, which will return you to Event Details without discarding the photo.
+Tap trash to delete this image and return to the Event Details screen (see Maintain Event Details).
+This is different from tapping the Event Details button at the top left, which will return you to Event Details without deleting the photo.